Pneumatic Conveying and Centralised Vacuum Systems

 A complete range of industrial vacuum tools, shut-off and ball valves, antistatic flexible ducting, sleeves gaiters, etc are available for our vacuum systems.

 Upgrading an existing LEV system with Vacuum Extract Points

 It may be possible to upgrade an existing LEV extraction system with Vacuum points.
 This allows the extract system airflow to be diverted and re-directed through a connector/ball valve, attached to vacuum hose and fittings.

 The existing LEV system will require a survey prior to installation of vacuum points

-The flex duct can be connected into tool extraction hoods via reducers (ie to 44 / 38 / 35mm etc), or to bench mortisers, brick jointers etc. etc.
+The flex duct can be connected into tool extraction hoods via reducers (ie to 44 / 38 / 35mm etc), or to bench mortisers, brick jointers as well as various other options.